Driving long distance

 If you want to spend a bit more for a car with a seriously sporty pedigree, you’ll be wanting a Porsche Panamera.

 Then there’s the cabin.
-This is a really special place to spend time, with all the latest tech and cossetting seats.
+This is a really special place to spend time, with all the latest tech and cosseting seats.
 Yes, it's expensive, but quality costs.

 Best road trip car: Mercedes-Benz S-Class Convertible

 The boot isn’t massive, but it’s fine for a trip for two people.
-There are two rear seats that don’t offer enough legroom for adult passengers, but you can use them for extra storage.
+You may want to rethink things if you want more than one passenger – while there are two rear seats, they don’t offer enough legroom, so you'd be better off using them for extra storage.

-The cabin is a joy to travel in, swathed in leather and wood.
-The seats are wonderfully supportive and comfortable, and they can even blow warm air on your neck when the roof’s down.
-Perfect for a long trip.
+The seats in this used Mercedes are wonderfully supportive and comfortable, and they can even blow warm air on your neck when the roof’s down.